Home / Compare Travel Insurance / Medical repatriation and…

 It’s not something anyone wants to think about but being mindful of the possibility of death while you’re out of the country is worthwhile.
 The cost to transport a body can be significant, which is one thing an emotionally distraught family shouldn’t have to deal with.

-You may feel that ‘death cover’ and repatriation is something you only need to worry about when you get older or if you have a pre-existing medical condition.
+Instead, repatriation can pay for the costs of getting the body back home.
+You may feel this is something you only need to worry about when you get older or if you have a pre-existing medical condition.
 However, it can be comforting to know you can embark on your adventure and not worry about creating problems in the future, should the worst happen.

-Most travel insurance providers (or their underwriters) have a 24/7 emergency worldwide assistance hotline for their customers to call when they’re in need.
+Most travel insurance providers (or their underwriters) have a 24/7 emergency medical assistance hotline for their customers to call when they’re in need.
 Your insurer may operate this hotline through their own internal emergency assistance team or by a global assistance company that they’re partnered with for situations like these.

 They can assist with organising your care, including: